 Social media is a blessing and a curse when it comes to breaking social and political issues right now.
 It really is amazing to live in a time where we have these platforms to freely express our opinions.
 We have taken freedom of speech to a new, engaging level.

 I think we need the listeners just as much as we need the people brave enough to speak up.
-We listen, read and process, we ask good questions, and are quietly curious.
+Us listeners we read and process, ask good questions, and remain quietly curious.

-I skim through articles, listen to podcasts and messages to try and expand my view on what’s going on in the world and that’s just where I would like to stay, for now.
-However, sometimes it is too much.
-For example, I just temporarily unfollowed all political accounts on Twitter because I just needed some silence, some time to filter through the noise.
-In the 24-hour news cycle that constantly updates our feeds, I felt the need to step away and listen to something else for a while.
-Which means now I just see a lot of college football updates, but as a UGA fan that could always go wrong.
+I skim through articles and listen to podcasts to expand my view on what’s going on in the world but that’s just where I would like to stay, for now.
+Sometimes it is all too much.
+For example, I just temporarily unfollowed all political accounts on Twitter because I just needed some silence and a quiet place to filter the noise.
+In the 24-hour news cycle constantly updating our feeds, I felt the need to step away and listen to something else for a while.
+Meaning I see a lot of college football updates and as a UGA fan that could always go wrong.

-As a millennial, I really do look up to those of us who feel so strongly about our generation standing up for what we believe in.
-We can be discounted for a lot of things, but speaking up is not something we lack in.
+As a millennial, I look up to those of us who feel strongly about our generation standing up for what we believe in.
+We can be discounted for a lot of things, but speaking up is not something we lack.
 Our voice in this world matters and so does our posture.
 I pray that when we do speak up, it comes from a place of love and grace.
 We have so much to learn from those ahead of us and those being raised after us.
-We will always need the courageous outspoken, just as much as we need someone to listen.
-My hope is that I am and we are always listening well to both sides with a posture of love, grace and humility.
+We will always need the courageous outspoken, just as much as we need the cautious and curious listeners.
+My hope is that I am, and we are, always listening to all sides with a posture of love, grace and humility.